caidog1129/ID-PaS/README.md

-CPAIOR 2026: ID-PaS: Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs
+ID-PaS+: Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs

 This repository contains research code for training and evaluating graph-based prediction models on MILP instances, then using those predictions inside downstream search procedures.